 Social Media Management

-Hootsuite – schedule all of your social media posts for Facebook, Twitter, and Instagram (sort of – you’ll still have to manually publish Insta posts from your mobile device) from one place.
-Hootsuite supports a few other social media platforms but I’m not on them.
+Hootsuite – schedule all of your social media posts for Facebook, Twitter, and Instagram (sort of – you’ll still have to manually publish Insta posts from your mobile device unless you have a business account) from one place.
+Hootsuite supports a few other social media platforms too but I’m not on them.

 Tailwind – scheduling app for Pinterest and Instagram.
-I have an account with Tailwind, but I’m not an expert with it.
+I have an account with Tailwind, but I’m not an expert on it.
 Yet.

 Moo Business Cards – they really are the best.

 Airtable – cloud-based data management spreadsheet platform on steroids.
 If you like excel, you’re gonna love Airtable.
 I manage my content database here, in addition to lots of other bits of information.